-Losing your car keys can be an almighty hassle and, unfortunately, replacements tend to be expensive.
+Losing your car keys can be an almighty hassle and, unfortunately, it can be breathtakingly expensive to get a replacement.
 However, there’s more than one way to regain access to your car if your keys go missing and, if you’re canny with your methods, you can save yourself some money.
 We’ve listed five methods for recovering lost or stolen keys, along with some useful hints to make the process as painless as possible.

 First, write down your car’s VIN number.
 This will be useful information for dealers and parts traders when hunting for replacement keys.
 In newer cars, this will be found on a plaque set into the dashboard and will be visible through the windscreen.
 For older cars, refer to your vehicle’s log book (V5C).

 Buy a new set of keys from a dealer

 Granted, this is the most costly and time-consuming option, but it guarantees you’ll get a set of replacement keys which can unlock your car, first time.
 Expect to pay upwards of £200 and, depending on whether your local dealership has the necessary equipment and expertise, waiting times could be up to 10 working days.